-Certain prepaid expenditure incurred under an investment in a plantation forestry managed agreement is eligible for the 12-month rule.
+Certain prepaid expenditure incurred under an investment in a plantation forestry managed agreement is eligible for the 12-month rule until 30 June 2008.
 For more information, see chapter 3.

 If the 12-month rule does not apply, your deduction for prepaid expenditure is apportioned over the eligible service period or 10 years, whichever is less.